Cheetah In India

 - The initiative intends to transfer African cheetahs to India after the Indian cheetah was declared extinct in 1952.

-- Cheetahs will be mostly imported from South Africa and Namibia.
+- Initially, 8-12 cheetahs will be relocated from South Africa, Namibia, and Botswana.

-- The cheetahs will be relocated to the Kuno-Palpur National Park in the Madhya Pradesh districts of Sheopur and Morena.
+- The cheetahs relocation has started in India from the Kuno-Palpur National Park in the Madhya Pradesh’s districts of Sheopur and Morena.

 - This will be the first time a big carnivore will be relocated from one continent to another.